a-vanriet/qpl-jekyll/index.md

 ---

-The **20th International Conference on Quantum Physics and Logic (QPL 2023)** will take place from 17 July to 21 July 2023 at the [Institut Henri Poincaré](https://www.ihp.fr/en) in Paris, France.
+The **20th International Conference on Quantum Physics and Logic (QPL 2023)** will take place from 17 July to 21 July 2023 at [Institut Henri Poincaré](https://www.ihp.fr/en) in Paris, France.
 Quantum Physics and Logic is an annual conference that brings together academic and industry researchers working on mathematical foundations of quantum computation, quantum physics,